-.18 FLAME-STOP MEMBRANE
+18. FLAME-STOP MEMBRANE

-- .1 Self-adhered membrane composed of a reinforced glass mat and SBS modified bitumen designed to prevent flames from penetrating into empty spaces and openings while installing heat-welded membranes. - .2 Specified products: Sopraguard Tape by Soprema or approved equal in accordance with Section B7.
+- 1. Self-adhered membrane composed of a reinforced glass mat and SBS modified bitumen designed to prevent flames from penetrating into empty spaces and openings while installing heat-welded membranes. - 2.
+Specified products: Sopraguard Tape by Soprema or approved equal in accordance with Section B7.

-.19 ADHESIVES
+19. ADHESIVES

-- .1 Insulation adhesive - .1 Description: Two-component, quick-setting, low-expansion foam urethane adhesive that can be applied at any temperature - .2 Specified Product: Duotack (365 in cold weather) by Soprema or Millennium Adhesive by IKO or approved equal in accordance with Section B7.
+- 1. Insulation adhesive - 1.
+Description: Two-component, quick-setting, low-expansion foam urethane adhesive that can be applied at any temperature - 2.
+Specified Product: Duotack (365 in cold weather) by or approved equal in accordance with Section B7.

-.20 FASTENERS
+20. FASTENERS

-- .1 #14 Phillips pre-assembled hot-dipped galvanized mechanical fasteners made case-hardened carbon steel that comply with FMR approval standards, complete with 2" diameter barbed stress plates that comply with the CSA B35.3. - .2 Round Cap Nails - .1 2.25mm or 38mm (1" or 1 1/2") or approved equal.
-In compliance with CSA B-111-1974 standard, table 12, nails shall be made of galvanized steel, long enough to penetrate the deck by at least 20mm (3/4") on flashings and parapet walls.
-DO NOT USE nails to fasten roof assembly panels such as gypsum board or plywood. - .3 Membranes fasteners - .1 #14 self-tapping screws, with washer of 50 mm (2 in) in diameter. - .2 In conformance with FM 4470 Approvals standard - .3 Specified products: Soprafix Fasteners/plates by Soprema or approved equal in accordance with Section B7. - .21 SEALERS - .1 Waterproofing mastic:
+- 1. #12 Phillips pre-assembled hot-dipped galvanized mechanical fasteners made case-hardened carbon steel that comply with FMR approval standards, complete with 2" diameter barbed stress plates that comply with the CSA B35.3. - 2.
+Round Cap Nails - 1.
+2.25mm or 38mm (1" or 1 1/2") or approved equal.
+In compliance with CSA B-111-1974 standard, table 12, nails shall be made of galvanized steel, long enough to penetrate the deck/wallup-stand by at least 20mm (3/4") on flashings and parapet walls.
+DO NOT USE nails to fasten roof assembly panels such as gypsum board or plywood. - 3.
+Membranes fasteners - 1. #14 self-tapping screws, with washer of 50 mm (2 in) in diameter. - 2.
+In conformance with FM 4470 Approvals standard - 3.
+Specified products: Soprafix Fasteners/plates by or approved equal in accordance with Section B7.